Will Furrer

-William Mason Furrer (born February 5, 1968) is a former American football quarterback in the National Football League for the Chicago Bears, Phoenix Cardinals, Denver Broncos, Houston Oilers, St. Louis Rams, and Jacksonville Jaguars.
+William Mason Furrer (born February 5, 1968) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Chicago Bears, Phoenix Cardinals, Denver Broncos, Houston Oilers, St. Louis Rams, and Jacksonville Jaguars.
+He played college football for the Virginia Tech Hokies.

-High school
+Early life

 Furrer attended Pullman High School, on the Palouse in southeastern Washington, and graduated in 1986.
 A baseball player, he did not play organized football until his sophomore year, and was the quarterback on the junior varsity.
 The next year he was a backup to senior Timm Rosenbach, another future NFL quarterback, and became the starter for the Greyhounds as a senior in the fall of 1985.

+After his time at Pullman High School, Furrer attended Fork Union Military Academy.